mpaviotti/mpaviotti.github.com/phd.markdown

 > Computer Science Is Not About Computers, Any More Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)

-**Computer Science** is in fact a branch of mathematical logic that studies the foundations of mathematics.
+**Computer Science** is in fact a branch of mathematics that studies the foundations of computability.
 It **has nothing to do with computers**.
 The fact that it is has the word "Computer" attached to is an unfortunate coincidence (or a clumsy marketing device).
 [Here]({% link research.markdown %}) you can find more information about this, but for the time being let me say that in order to do a PhD with me you have to love passionately (not just like) Category Theory, Functional Programming and/or Type Theory.